zaynetro/pingme/README.md

 * Implement queue, so you receive only a summary of all requests (no need to send dozens of notifications)
 * Review backend
-* Add refer to url, so you can see where users came from
+* Add referer to url, so you can see where users came from

 **NOTE:** Plans might change depending on free time and interest.